-Activities of the SMM group in the RF&Microwave Laboratory
+Activities of the NFSMM group in the RF&Microwave Laboratory

 Positioning of a sample for electrical measurement using our home-built near-field scanning microwave microscope

-Characterization of Material Parameter at micron and submicron Scales
+Characterization of Material Parameters at Micron and Submicron Scales

-Near field scanning microwave microscopy (NFSMM) is a fairly novel measurement technique that combines an atomic force microscope (AFM) with a vector network analyzer (VNA).
+Near field scanning microwave microscopy (NFSMM or shorter just SMM) is a fairly novel measurement technique within the family of scanning probe microscopy (SPM) that probes the device under test with a high frequency electromagnetic wave using a vector network analyzer (VNA).
 With an NFSMM one can measure simultaneously surface topography and electromagnetic properties of materials with sub-micrometer resolution.
 METAS is active in this area since 2011.
 As of today we are operating a home-built NFSMM and have participated in various projects to test the applicability of the NFSMM for a variety of measurement tasks.
-We characterized a wide range of materials, such as doped III-V semiconductors, solar cells, nanostructured materials, nano devices, 2D materials and piezoelectric materials.
+We characterized a wide range of materials, such as doped III-V semiconductors, battery cells, solar cells, nanostructured materials, nano devices, 2D materials and piezoelectric materials.
 Most importantly, we also developed new calibration algorithms allowing for quantitative measurements with uncertainties.

 If you are interested in characterizing electrical properties of your samples/devices (frequency range between 0-50 GHz), please write to us at firstname.lastname@example.org with a subject: "Characterize samples with NFSMM".
 A member of our team will get in touch with you.

 Scheme of n-doped GaAs staircase sample